AcademySoftwareFoundation/rez/docs/source/environment.rst

 .. envvar:: EDITOR

-   On Linux and OSX systems, this will set the default editor to use if and when rez requires one (an example is on release if the :data:`~config.prompt_release_message` config setting is true).
+   On Linux and OSX systems, this will set the default editor to use if and when rez requires one (an example is on release if the :data:`prompt_release_message` config setting is true).

 .. envvar:: REZ_KEEP_TMPDIRS